-FIGURE 6-1 F8 Prompt Example
+FIGURE 6-2 F8 Prompt Example

-''' Initializing USB Controllers ..
-Done.
-Press F2 to run Setup (CTRL+E on Remote Keyboard) Press F8 for BBS POPUP (CTRL+P on Remote Keyboard) Press F12 to boot from the network (CTRL+N on Remote Keyboard) '''
+Initializing USB Controllers Done.
+Press F2 to run Setup (CTRL+E on Remote Keyboard) Press F8 for BBS POPUP (CTRL+P on Remote Keyboard) Press F12 to boot from the network (CTRL+N on Remote Keyboard)

-4. Once the BIOS POST process is complete, the Boot Device menu appears (see FIGURE 6-2).
-If you have selected the Windows Local installation method, insert the Windows Server 2003 media CD in the server's CD/DVD drive now.
+4. Once the BIOS POST process is complete, the Boot Device menu appears (see FIGURE 6-3).
+If you have selected the Windows Local installation method, insert the Windows media CD in the server's DVD drive now.

-FIGURE 6-2 Boot Device Menu Example
+FIGURE 6-3 Boot Device Menu Example

-5. Select CD/DVD from the Boot Device menu and press Enter.
+5. Select the DVD/CD-ROM drive or the CD image from the Boot Device menu and press Enter.